vina1998/vina1998.github.io/about.md

 > _The opinions posted here are her own and do not reflect those of her affiliated institutions._

 ## Connect with Me
-You can find me on [LinkedIn](https://www.linkedin.com/in/thivina-thanabalan).

-Or use the button below:

 <a href="https://www.linkedin.com/in/thivina-thanabalan" target="_blank" style="display:inline-block; padding:10px 20px; background-color:#0077B5; color:white; text-decoration:none; border-radius:5px;">
   LinkedIn Profile